YangyangYi999/GA_Traveling_Salesman_Problem/README.md

-# Final Project -- Traveling Salesman Problem.
+# Traveling Salesman Problem.

-This is a final project for Program Structure & Algorithms.

-We are Using Genetic Algorithm to solve TSP.
+This is a  project Using Genetic Algorithm to solve TSP.

-Team number: 512

-Team member: Lu Bai&Yangyang Yi

 Language: JAVA